EUCAIM/Glossary/2-Glossary.md

 ### Query Alignment

-A core component of EUCAIM’s federated query system, responsible for translating standardized queries (structured in Abstract Syntax Tree (AST) syntax) into the local query languages used by different nodes across the federation.
+A core component of EUCAIM's federated query system, responsible for translating standardized queries (structured in Abstract Syntax Tree (AST) syntax) into the local query languages used by different nodes across the federation.
 Since each data provider may store its datasets using different database architectures and formats, Query Alignment ensures that researchers can run a single search query and retrieve results from multiple institutions without needing to manually adjust for differences in data representation.
-This component plays a crucial role in enabling semantic interoperability between distributed datasets​.
+This component plays a crucial role in enabling semantic interoperability between distributed datasets.

 [↑ Back to glossary index](#glossary)